ministryofjustice/hmpps-digital-developer-recruitment/README.md

 - We favour distributed software architecture when building applications
 - We use ‘right size’ services when designing our products and services.

-### We use template projects to help set standards and enable teams to delivery value to user at pace
+### We use template projects to help set standards and enable teams to delivery value to users at pace

 - [Template GitHub repo used for new Typescript based projects.](https://github.com/ministryofjustice/hmpps-template-typescript)
 - [Template GitHub repo used for new Kotlin based projects](https://github.com/ministryofjustice/hmpps-template-kotlin)